45 Truly Fun Things To Do In California

 Roam around San Diego

-San Diego is the oldest city in California, and one of the most fun to visit.
+San Diego is the oldest city in California and one of the most fun to visit.
 Right by the Pacific Ocean, this is a place where you will get a proper idea of what laid-back means.
 But there is a lot to see!

 Visit San Diego Zoo

-I would never recommend visiting a zoo due to ethical concerns, but I have to make an exception for this one and if you happen to be in Southern California you really should go.
 This century-old zoo, which has an incredible variety of animals, is known for its efforts in conservation.
-Enclosures are cage-less and meant to recreate the animals natural habitat.
-The on-site veterinarians, scientists and keepers make an enormous effort to keep the animals happy, active and healthy.
+Enclosures are cage-less and meant to recreate the animal’s natural habitat.
+The on-site veterinarians, scientists, and keepers make an enormous effort to keep the animals happy, active, and healthy.

 You can get tickets for San Diego Zoo here.